Mitchel34/Runoff_Forcasting/README.md

 ## Important Notes
 - **Data Leakage**: Strictly avoid using test set data (October 2022 – April 2023) for training or tuning.
 - **Collaboration**: All group members must contribute significantly to technical work and deliverables.
-- **Flexibility**: Explore any DL architecture, justifying design choices.
+- **Flexibility**: While the Seq2Seq LSTM architecture is specified, variations in implementation are encouraged with proper justification.
 - **Tools**: Use open-source frameworks (e.g., TensorFlow, PyTorch, Keras).
 - **Citations**: Reference all external packages, papers, or resources used.